Donald L. Custis: Biography

 In January 1973, Custis was appointed by the president to serve a four-year term as the 26th Surgeon General of the Navy and chief, Bureau of Medicine and Surgery.
-He assumed the duties of that office on 1 February 1973, by and with the advice and consent of the United States Senate, and was promoted to the rank of vice admiral.
-In addition to the Legion of Merit with Combat “V”, Custis has the Combat Action Ribbon, the China Service Medal, the American Campaign Medal, the Asiatic-Pacific Campaign Medal, the World War II Victory Medal, the Navy Occupation Service Medal (Asia Clasp), the National Defense Service Medal with bronze star and the Vietnam Service Medal with bronze star.
+He assumed the duties of that office on February 1, 1973, by and with the advice and consent of the United States Senate, and was promoted to the rank of vice admiral.
+Custis served as surgeon general until August 1, 1976.

+In addition to the Legion of Merit with Combat “V”, Custis has the Distinguished Service Medal, the Combat Action Ribbon, the China Service Medal, the American Campaign Medal, the Asiatic-Pacific Campaign Medal, the World War II Victory Medal, the Navy Occupation Service Medal (Asia Clasp), the National Defense Service Medal with bronze star and the Vietnam Service Medal with bronze star.
 He was awarded the Armed Forces Honor Medal First Class by the Republic of Vietnam and also has the Republic of Vietnam Campaign Medal.
 He was a diplomate of the American Board of General Surgery and a member of Phi Beta Kappa and the American College of surgeons.
 During 1955 and 1956, he was a member of the American Medical Association's Council on Medical Education.

+After retirement from the Navy, Custis joined the Veterans Administration (VA) as assistant chief medical director for academic affairs.
+He was subsequently appointed chief medical director for the VA by President Jimmy Carter, serving from 1980 to 1984.
+Custis then went to work for the Paralyzed Veterans of America as their medical director.

 Custis died in Savannah, Georgia, in March 2021 at the age of 103.
+He was interred beside his wife Phyllis Hodson Custis (April 20, 1916 – December 2, 2005) at Arlington National Cemetery on July 6, 2021.